 When is it Too Late to Save Teeth?

 If injured teeth or infected gums result in teeth loss, several methods for restoring teeth function and healthy gums are available.
-It’s never too late to rehabilate a smile.
+It’s never too late to rehabilitate a smile.
 New technology and techniques make it easier than ever to restore healthy gums and damaged teeth.
-Dr. Pagano can go over the options available.

 Phone & E-mail